bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-11-webapps-2.md

 6. examine the parameters in the POST open the debug toolbar (icon in the upper right), activate "Intercept redirects", send the edit form again and have a look at the request sent by the form.

-Note that the examples here include no error handling at all, they've been kept simple to make the process visible.
+Note that the examples here include no error handling at all, they've been kept simple to make the core process visible.
 If you want to, you can amend them with error handling as in the Meetup example.

 ### Write-Up